eggjs/egg-mysql/README.md

 #### Custom literal

-The following demo showed how to call `CONCAT(s1, ...sn)` funtion in mysql to do string splicing.
+The following demo showed how to call `CONCAT(s1, ...sn)` function in mysql to do string splicing.

 ```ts
 const Literal = app.mysql.literals.Literal;